Estate Planning

 Special Needs Planning

-Estate planning for a family with special needs children comes with a complex set of financial, social, and medical issues.
+Planning for a family with special needs children comes with a complex set of financial, social, and medical issues.
 Ensure your child with special needs will be well taken care of when you’re no longer able to serve as the primary caregiver.
-Many families with a special needs child set up a Special Needs Trust to help manage future expenses without losing essential government benefits and care.

 Elder Law